“Tell me and I forget, teach me and I may remember, involve me and I learn.

 Payment

-Payment can be made by credit or debit card or via PayPal.
-Please visit the SAPF website https://www.sapf.org.au/courses for more information.
+Payment can be made using your credit or debit card, or via PayPal.
+If you are reading this on a PDF, please visit the SAPF website https://www.sapf.org.au/courses for more information.

 Agreement

 Please read the SAPF Workshops and Courses – Terms and Conditions attached to this document (also available on the SAPF website under ‘Workshops’).
-Registering for and paying for the course constitutes acceptance of these terms.
+Registering and paying for the course assumes you accept these terms.

 Enquiries